MicahAsowata/Encrypto/README.md

 It is a program that can be used to encrypt any piece of text in seconds.

 ## How to use it
+### Prequisites

-- Go Compiler (v1.19) was used to build the project Use the command
+ Go Compiler (v1.19) was used to build the project

+    Use the command below to check if you have it installed on your system:
     ```
     go version
     ```
-    to check.
-Output should be something like:
+    If it is the output should be something like this:
     ```
      go version go1.19.1 linux/amd64

      ```
+     Else you can download it [here](https://go.dev/dl/)
 - Terminal Or Command Prompt
     ```
      mkdir Encypto